uafgeotools/array_processing/README.md

 Installation
 ------------

-It is recommended to install this package into a new or pre-existing [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment.
+We recommend you install this package into a new or pre-existing [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment.
 (Ensure that the environment contains all of the packages listed in the [Dependencies](#dependencies) section.)